pyhys/minimalmodbus/trunk/README.txt

     From http://code.google.com/p/pymodbus/: 'Pymodbus is a full Modbus protocol implementation using twisted for its asynchronous communications core.'

 modbus-tk
-    From the page http://code.google.com/p/modbus-tk/: 'Make possible to write modbus TCP and RTU master and slave mainly for testing purpose.
+    From http://code.google.com/p/modbus-tk/: 'Make possible to write modbus TCP and RTU master and slave mainly for testing purpose.
 It is shipped with slave simulator and a master with a web-based hmi.
 It is a full-stack implementation and as a consequence could also be used on real-world project. '

 References